NemesisGuy/ForkMyFolio-backend/README.md

 ## Environment Variables

-The application uses the following environment variables, primarily for the **production profile**:
+The application uses the following environment variables, primarily for the **production portfolioProfile**:

 *   `SPRING_PROFILES_ACTIVE`: Set to `prod` to activate production configurations.
 Defaults to `dev` if not set (especially in Docker).
 *   `SPRING_DATASOURCE_URL`: The JDBC URL for your PostgreSQL database.